The internet is the jewelry designer’s latest medium.READ MORE

-Most designers worry about the sales of their wares covering things like rent and groceries, but when Lizzie (left) and her twin Kathryn (right) got started, they were primarily concerned about paying for spring break.
+Most designers worry about the sales of their wares covering things like rent and groceries, but when Lizzie (right) and her twin Kathryn (left) got started, they were primarily concerned about paying for spring break.
 As undergrads at Duke University, the two Wilmington, Delaware, natives sold their attention-grabbing jewelry at on-campus trunk shows, drawing in swarms of girls looking for something stand-out to wear for a special occasion.
 “If a trunk show started at 6p, there would already be a line at 5:30, and everything would be gone by 6:15.
 They would be madness—like, sorority girls gone wild,” Kathryn recalls.

 Lizzie handled the design end of things, and Kathryn fielded the business and marketing side.
 But when they moved to Manhattan after graduation, they pursued the kind of careers that come with a regular paycheck and health insurance—Lizzie headed into fashion PR and Kathryn into a